Burr steps aside as Senate intelligence chair amid FBI probe

-WASHINGTON — Sen. Richard Burr, R-N.C., temporarily stepped aside as chairman of the Senate Intelligence Committee on Thursday after the FBI served a search warrant for his cellphone as part of an ongoing insider-trading investigation tied to the coronavirus pandemic.

-Senate Majority Leader Mitch McConnell announced the move, saying he and Burr had agreed that it was in the committee's best interests.
+“This is a distraction to the hard work of the committee and the members, and I think that the security of the country is too important to have a distraction,” Burr said.
+He said he would serve out the remainder of his term, which ends in 2023.
+He is not running for reelection.

+The search warrant marked a dramatic escalation in the Justice Department’s investigation into whether Burr exploited advance information when he unloaded as much as $1.7 million in stocks in the days before the coronavirus caused markets to plummet.
+Such warrants require investigators to establish to a judge that probable cause exists to believe a crime has occurred.

-FBI officials showed up at Burr's home with the warrant on Wednesday, two people familiar with the investigation said Thursday, marking a significant escalation into the Justice Department's investigation into whether Burr broke the law with a well-timed sale of stocks before the coronavirus caused markets to plummet.
-The people spoke on condition of anonymity because they were not authorized to discuss an ongoing investigation.
+The warrant was confirmed by two people familiar with the matter, including a senior department official.
+They spoke on condition of anonymity because they were not authorized to publicly discuss an ongoing investigation.

+Burr faces no public accusations by the government that he exploited inside information received during briefings.
+But the search warrant immediately affected the standing inside Congress of the influential Republican, who has earned bipartisan support for leading a congressional investigation into Russian interference in the 2016 presidential campaign — work that sometimes rankled President Donald Trump and his supporters.

+News of the warrant also underscored the public scrutiny surrounding the stock market activities of multiple senators and their families around the same time.

+On Thursday, a spokesman for Sen. Dianne Feinstein, D-Calif., said she was asked “some basic questions” by law enforcement about sales her husband made and had voluntarily answered questions.

+A representative Republican Sen. Kelly Loeffler, a new lawmaker from Georgia who records show sold hundreds of thousands of dollars worth of stock in late January and February, said no search warrant had been served on her, and that Loeffler “has followed both the letter and spirit of the law and will continue to do so.”

-The search warrant was served on Burr's lawyers, and FBI agents went to Burr's home in the Washington area to retrieve the cellphone, a senior Justice Department official said.
-The decision to obtain the warrant, which must be authorized by a judge, was approved at the highest levels of the department, the official said.
+In Burr’s case, the search warrant was served on a lawyer for him, and FBI agents went to the senator’s home in the Washington area to retrieve the cellphone, the Justice Department official said.
+The decision to obtain the warrant was approved at the highest levels of the department, the official said.

-The official could not discuss the ongoing investigation publicly and spoke to The Associated Press on condition of anonymity.

-The Justice Department declined to comment.
-His attorney did not respond to phone and email messages, but said in a statement last month that the law is clear that any senator can participate in stock market trading based on public information "as Sen. Burr did."
-The attorney, Alice Fisher, said that Burr welcomed a review of the stock sales, "which will establish that his actions were appropriate."
+Alice Fisher, a lawyer for Burr, noted that Barr called for an ethics inquiry into the stock sales once they were disclosed and said the senator has “been actively cooperating with the government’s inquiry, as he said he would.”

+“From the outset, Senator Burr has been focused on an appropriate and thorough review of the facts in this matter, which will establish that his actions were appropriate,” Fisher said in a statement.

 Burr has acknowledged selling the stocks because of the coronavirus but said he relied “solely on public news reports,” specifically CNBC’s daily health and science reporting out of Asia, to make the financial decisions.

-Burr was not the only lawmaker to sell off stocks before the market slide.

-Sen. Kelly Loeffler, a new senator from Georgia up for reelection this year, sold hundreds of thousands of dollars worth of stock in late January and February, as senators began to get briefings on the virus, according to records.
-So did fellow Georgia Sen. David Perdue, another Republican lawmaker running for reelection, and also Republican Sen. James Inhofe of Oklahoma and Democratic Sen. Dianne Feinstein of California

 Senators did receive a closed-door briefing on the virus on Jan.
 24, which was public knowledge.
 A separate briefing was held Feb.
-12 by the Senate Health, Education, Labor and Pensions Committee, which Burr is a member of.
-It's unclear if he attended either session.
+12 by the Senate Health, Education, Labor and Pensions Committee, of which Burr is a member.
+It’s unclear if he attended either session.

-Burr's six-year term ends in 2023 and he does not plan to run for reelection.

-He was first elected to the Senate in 2004 and chaired the Senate Intelligence Committee as the panel conducted its own investigation into Russian election interference in the 2016 presidential election.
-The committee recently issued a report supporting the intelligence community's conclusion that Russia had interfered on Trump's behalf.
+He was first elected to the Senate in 2004 and chaired the Senate Intelligence Committee as it conducted its own investigation into Russian election interference in the 2016 presidential election.
+The committee this month issued a report supporting the conclusion by U.S. intelligence agencies that Russia had interfered on Trump’s behalf.

 The Los Angeles Times first reported the search warrant.